Our Approach to Reading

 At Acresfield, we aim to foster a love of reading in all children and encourage them to read a wide range of books from various authors.
 Reading is embedded in all areas of the curriculum.

 Reading skills are taught as soon as children join us, whether this is in our Ducklings nursery or in Tiger Cub Class [reception] and continue until they leave the school.

-The younger children are grouped and taught Letters and Sounds each day.
-This is a systematic approach to the teaching of phonics and continues as long as the child requires it.
+The younger children are grouped and taught Phonics each day.
+Our systematic approach to the teaching of phonics continues as long as the child requires it.
 For most children this will end in Year 2.
 Some children may need this to continue in the following year.
-Children who require alternative approaches to learning their letters and sounds, may be taught using an approach known as Read Write Ink.
+To ensure all children make rapid progress, some children may have the approach broken down into smaller steps.

 As the children move through the school, they are taught a variety of skills to support their reading confidence.
-This includes such strategies as using the pictures to look for clues, reading with expression, predicting what might happen, retrieving information from the page to answer comprehension questions.
+This includes such strategies as reading with expression, predicting what might happen, retrieving information from the page to answer comprehension questions.
 More higher order reading skills are taught too, including developing the children’s ability to infer and deduce meaning from the text.
 This work is carried out in small groups or through whole class reading sessions, which enable all of the children to participate in text analysis at the same time.

 The children have at least two reading books.
 One that is guided by their teacher and one that is chosen more independently.
-We have different schemes to support the younger children including Oxford Reading Tree and Collins Big Cats.
+Our Early Reading Books are phonetically decodable and sequenced to match learning in phonics.